isugifNF/GATK-flow/README.md

    Optional other arguments:
-    --window                Window size passed to bedtools for gatk [default:100000] --queueSize             Maximum jobs to submit to slurm [default:18] --help
+    --window                Window size passed to bedtools for gatk [default:100000] --queueSize             Maximum jobs to submit to slurm [default:18] --account               HPC account name for slurm sbatch, atlas and ceres may require this --help
 ```